jasoneckert/WASTC/Part 2 Topic 4 - Working with the Shell.md

    - `source ~/.bashrc` (so you don't need to open a new shell)

 # Shell Scripts (note that the `tar` command is discussed later)
+   * Open a Terminal on your Fedora Workstation virtual machine as root
    - `git clone https://github.com/jasoneckert/shellscripts.git`
    - `cd shellscripts`
    - `cat script1.sh`